RECALL OF METFORMIN EXTENDED RELEASE

 - making insulin more effective

-As well as diabetes, a person may also have other health risks, and they may need medication to control these.
+People living with diabetes may also have other health risks, which they may also need medication to control.
 A doctor will advise the individual about their needs.

 SGLT2 inhibitors and GLP-1 receptor agonists